galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >>    > docker-compose up
 >>    > ```
 >>
->>Your appliance should be running with a local Galaxy on  [port 8080 of your workstation](http://localhost:8080) after a fair bit of activity.
+>>Your appliance should be running with a local Galaxy on  [port 8080 of your workstation](http://localhost:8080) after a lot of activity and 5-10 minutes.
 >> -  Watch the output and wait until there is no further activity after importing the sample history before logging in for the first time.
 It takes a long time and the log is an interesting and instructive read.
 >> -  Once configured, the `-d` flag can be added to the startup command `docker-compose up -d` to `d`etach the terminal but it is very important to watch the process the first time in case something goes wrong.
 >> -  Out of the box login is 'admin@galaxy.org' and the password is 'password'
 >>    - This is obviously insecure but convenient and easily changed at first login.
 >>    - Or more permanently in the docker-compose.yml if you prefer.
 >>
->>- The container `/export` directory is mounted locally at `compose/export` .
+>>- The container `/export` directory is mounted locally at `...compose/export` .
 >>
 >>## Demonstration tools are the functional documentation
 >>